 I have found both have their advantages but the advantages cannot be predicted from one situation to another.

 For example, during the last snowstorm, I had a job to do at Mac Arthur Airport In Ronkonkoma NY.
 This would have been a 2 1/2 hr drive for me in ice and snow with a waste of gas, traffic jams, and possible traffic accidents.

 I decided to take the Metro-North train and sat in warmth and comfort for the 1 hr ride.
 The problem came when the bus I was to catch did not show up.
 I later found out that it slid off the road and crashed.

-Another bus showed up 1 hour later and I arrive at my destination and repaired the problem I was called out for.
-The same thing has happened many times when I would drive to calls in snow storms where there were road closures and traffic accidents.
-Because of this, the question to dive or not to dive can be a toss-up.
+Another bus showed up 1 hour later and I arrived at my destination and repaired the problem I was called out for.
+The same thing happened many times when I would drive to calls in snowstorms where there were road closures and traffic accidents.
+Because of this, the question to whether or not to dive can be a toss-up.

-Yesterday I decided to take The NJ Transit Train to south jersey for the trouble call I had.
+Yesterday I decided to take The NJ Transit Train to South Jersey for the trouble call I had.
 In the back of my mind, I knew this call would be canceled due to the storm.
-The call was set for 12:30 pm so I waited for the call but it did not come.
+The call was set for 12:30 pm so I waited for it but it did not come.
 So I headed out with my large Rooibos Tea to catch the train.

 I love the train as it is relaxing.
-The person seated ahead of me had a GoPro Camera attached to the window filming the ride.
-I should have been a beautiful recording and we passed a few water crossings and the snow and ice created a winter wonderland scene.
+The person seated ahead of me had a GoPro camera attached to the window filming the ride.
+It should have been a beautiful recording and we passed a few water crossings and the snow and ice created a winter wonderland scene.